AvalonSemiconductors/AS2650-bring-up/README.md

 `Firmware` - Management Controller Firmware for the PCB - Must be used together with the headers and utils from [caravel_board](https://github.com/efabless/caravel_board/tree/main/gf180).

 `Programs` - Programs written in AS2650 assembly - contains its own README.

+`Bugs` - Contains a README documenting all silicon bugs, their severity, and possible workarounds.